Tony Ardizzone (American football)

-Anthony Allen Ardizzone (born December 19, 1956) is a former American football offensive lineman in the National Football League (NFL) who played for the Chicago Bears.
+Anthony Allen Ardizzone (born December 19, 1956) is an American former professional football player who was an offensive lineman for the Chicago Bears of the National Football League (NFL).
 He played college football for the Northwestern Wildcats.

 College career

-Ardizzone attended and played college football at the Northwestern University from 1974–1977.
+Ardizzone attended and played college football at the Northwestern University from 1974 to 1977.

 Professional career

-Ardizzone was selected in the sixth round (#153 overall) of the 1978 NFL Draft by the Detroit Lions.
+Ardizzone was selected in the sixth round (#153 overall) of the 1978 NFL draft by the Detroit Lions.
 He played all 16 games with the Chicago Bears in 1979.

 Personal life

-On April 1st, 2007; Ardizzone began a CertaPro Franchise in Glenview, Illinois.
-The Franchise, CertaPro Painters of the North Shore, has been accredited by the Better Business Bureau since September of 2009.
+On April 1, 2007; Ardizzone began a CertaPro Franchise in Glenview, Illinois.
+The Franchise, CertaPro Painters of the North Shore, has been accredited by the Better Business Bureau since September 2009.
 The franchise is still owned by Ardizzone as of March 2023, marking 15 years in the painting business.